What is NEWSA?

 Participants consistently find NEWSA to be an especially rewarding experience.
 Why?
 Papers are precirculated and all participants are expected to read the papers before attending the conference.
 As a result, discussions of the papers are particularly fruitful and engaging.
 The relatively small number of participants (about 40 presenters and about 20 additional attendees) and the beautiful, remote setting further intensify the discussions.

 Scholars in any discipline and from any part of the world are welcome to participate.
 NEWSA also welcomes paper submissions from graduate students and junior and independent scholars.
 The conference is relatively affordable by U.S. standards and reduced rates are offered for junior scholars and colleagues traveling from Africa.

-The next North Eastern Workshop on Southern Africa (NEWSA) will take place on October 6-8, 2017 at the Bishop Booth Center in Burlington, Vermont, USA.
+The next North Eastern Workshop on Southern Africa (NEWSA) will take place on April 26-28, 2019 at the Bishop Booth Center in Burlington, Vermont, USA.
 See the Call for Papers for information about submitting an abstract.
-Abstracts due date yet to be determined.
 Further information regarding travel, accommodations, and registration costs for the upcoming workshop are available here.

 If you would like to receive direct notices about this and future NEWSA meetings, please send an e-mail to Peter Alegi at alegi AT msu DOT edu with “Subscribe NEWSA Listserv” in the subject line.
 Once you are subscribed, you will be able to both receive and send information out to the listserv.
 See FAQs for further information about the listserv and other means of contact.